Christopherus Homeschoolers helping Homeschoolers

 Our volunteers cannot in any way help with medical or legal issues.

 “I started on the Waldorf path many years ago after trying other educational models for my children.
 My eldest sons went to Tamarack Waldorf School in Milwaukee, WI.
 While they were still at that school, I gained employment at a Lifeways Center and decided to take the training to work professionally in early childhood education.
 Combining my education and personal interest, I began a forest kindergarten program at the Lifeways Center, where it was an immediate success among children, caregivers, and parents.
 After leaving that position, I began a Waldorf-inspired family childcare out of my home that became a small, thriving community for eight years.
 After an unexpected personal family tragedy, I closed Children’s Garden in May 2013 and, shortly after, moved with my husband and our four-year- old son to rural Vermont.
 Since his birth I thought we would send our son to a Waldorf school as soon as he was of age, but it turned out not to be an option for our family: the commute was too long, the expense was too great.
 Instead, I drew from my training and created a life that nurtures our son who is seven now.
-We are homeschooling first grade using the Christopherus program, which is the only curriculum that I feel worthy of fulfilling our educational needs.”
+We are homeschooling third grade using the Christopherus program, which is the only curriculum that I feel worthy of fulfilling our educational needs.”

 Amy is a homeschooling mother of three.
 She writes the Daily Rhythms Planner as a companion for the Christopherus curriculum.
 Waldorf-inspired homeschooling and specifically using the Christopherus curriculum pulled her and her family in because of its gentle, developmentally sound, whole-child approach.
 Amy lives in the Osage hills of Oklahoma.
 She loves reading, woodworking, outdoor adventures, travel, and practicing yoga

 “My name is Sabrina Veninga.
 I live with my husband and our four children in British Columbia, Canada.
 My children are 14, 12, 10 and 5 years old (2017).
 We have always homeschooled.
-I found waldorf back when my oldest was just a baby, I ordered Donna’s books and we began our journey.
+I found Waldorf back when my oldest was just a baby, I ordered Donna’s books and we began our journey.
 We have continued to use Christopherus throughout our homeschooling years.

 We are blessed to homestead on a large acreage in the wilderness.
 Our daily life revolves around our ever growing number of animals.
 We currently have a milk cow, horses, pigs, goats, chickens and a Border Collie dog- to keep everyone in their place!
 In the house our pets include a rabbit, guinea pig and a snake.
 Our family spends a lot of time outside working on various projects.
 We strive to teach our children practical life skills.